cmucc/tapp/README.md

 ## Club Overview Flyers

-See the example `overview/example.json` for input reference.
+See data files such as `data/spring2014/overview.json` for input reference.

 Usage: